InTEGr8or/moral-rights/content/_index.md

+---
-# Moral Rights
+title: Moral Rights
+date: 2021-09-04

-## A technical specification for a foundation of minimal requirements of government
+description: A technical specification for a foundation of minimal requirements of government
+---

 Morality is the guide to action.
 It is the study of what to do, and of judging what has been done.